 - You are eligible for Medicare and Medicare pays benefits before this Plan.
-See "What happens if You are covered under Medicare or another government plan."
-You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrapresentation. - You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.
+See "What happens if You are covered under Medicare or another government plan." - You supplied information for enrollment or claims for benefits that is determined to be fraudulent or an intentional misrepresentation.